LHRH Stimulation Test

 When will the results be available?

-Results are available about four weeks after the test.
-They will be discussed at your child’s next outpatient appointment or by letter or phone call.
+Results will be ready 4 weeks after your child's test.
+They are usually given at your child’s next outpatient appointment, or by letter or phone call.

 Contact details